Skip to main content

-But, all too often, goals aren't properly aligned with day-to-day action and decision-making.
+However, all too often, goals aren't properly aligned with day-to-day action and decision-making.
+This often leads to missed opportunities and subpar performance.

 Additionally, regular communication and check-ins ensure everyone is on the same page and actively working toward achieving collective outcomes.

-The Cascading Goals Model
+Benefits Of Cascading Goals

 I’ll now take you through how to implement a cascading goals model in your organization.